ProjectSidewalk/Instructions/README.md

 **Cron & crontab**

-1. Write a shell script that runs your application.
-For instance:
+1. Write a shell script that runs your application (see below)
+2. Make the script executable: `chmod 755 sidewalk_webpage_runner.sh`
+3. Run `crontab -e` or `EDITOR=/usr/bin/emacs crontab -e`
+4. Add the following line: `@reboot /PATH/TO/DIR/sidewalk_webpage_runner.sh` and save the crontab file
+5. Check if the script has been added to the crontab entries by runing: `crontab -l`

 ```
 #!/bin/bash
 # Filename: sidewalk_webpage_runner.sh
 nohup sidewalk-webpage/bin/sidewalk-webpage -Dhttp.port=9000 &
 ```
-2. Make the script executable: `chmod 755 sidewalk_webpage_runner.sh`
-3. Run `crontab -e` or `EDITOR=/usr/bin/emacs crontab -e`
-4. Add the following line: `@reboot /PATH/TO/DIR/sidewalk_webpage_runner.sh` and save the crontab file.
-5. Check if the script has been added to the crontab entries by runing: `crontab -l`

 ### GIS Data Viewer
 When you are working with GIS dataset, you have to visualize it at many stages of your research & development cycle (e.g., debugging, analysis).
 Following tools are what I have found handy